Are ghosts everywhere?

 After all, I had my own, verified sighting, didn’t I?

 Halloween may flourish because, somewhere inside ourselves, we know something is true about the legends.

-When you look at it objectively, isn’t it more unlikely that we made it all up out of nothing?
+When you think about it, isn’t it pretty unlikely that we made it all up out of nothing?